mdklatt/clion-remote/README.rst

     $ vagrant port ubuntu

-It's tempting to make the *redbug* configuration a dependency of the Remote Debug configuration to achieve the Holy Grail of integration, a single click that does everything.
+It's tempting to make the *rdebug* configuration a dependency of the Remote Debug configuration to achieve the Holy Grail of integration, a single click that does everything.
 Alas, this does not work.
 A *Before launch* prerequisite must exit before its parent task will start, but *redbug* must run concurrently